Telephone numbers in Romania: Landlines

 Prior to 1990, there was no direct international access.
 Numbers had 5 digits except for Bucharest, where numbers were 6 digits long.
-Area code started with 9 and were 2 digits long for Bucharest (90-xxx-xxx) and 3 digits long (9pp-xx-xxx) for the rest of the country.
-The Bucharest surrounding area had the area code 909, followed by 5 digits number.
+Area codes started with 9 and were 2 digits long for Bucharest (90-xxx-xxx) and 3 digits long (9pp-xx-xxx) for the rest of the country.
+The area surrounding Bucharest had area code 909 followed by a 5-digit number.

-Somewhere in the end of the 80s, some big cities' area codes were upgraded, including the last digit of the area code into the local number, thus making it 6-digits long.
+Somewhere at the end of the 80s, some big cities' area codes were upgraded, including the last digit of the area code into the local number, thus making it 6 digits long.
 However, calling between non-local areas always required dialling the area code, even when the called party's code was the same as the caller's.
-For example, a number from Iași was 981-xx-xxx, then it became 98-1xx-xxx.
-A number from Suceava was 982-xx-xxx, but then it became 98-2xx-xxx.
-Apart from Bucharest, Brașov was the first city to have 6-digit numbers.
+For example, a number from Iași was 981-xx-xxx and became 98-1xx-xxx.
+A number from Suceava was 982-xx-xxx, and became 98-2xx-xxx.
+After Bucharest, Brașov was the next city to have 6-digit numbers.

 In many smaller towns or rural areas, calling implied using manual commutation circuits operated by humans.

 Short numbers for special services, like cab companies, were three digits long, starting with 0: